 - Your old uniqname will be archived so that it cannot be reassigned in the future.

-- Health System access.
-If you use the email and calendar service provided by the U-M Health System—or any other Health System service that uses your uniqname—you will need to contact Health Information Technology & Services and work with them to update your access to the services they provide.
+- Michigan Medicine access.
+If you use the email and calendar service provided by Michigan Medicine—or any other Michigan Medicine service that uses your uniqname—you will need to contact Health Information Technology & Services and work with them to update your access to the services they provide.

 - Departmental services.
 If you use your uniqname or email address to access services provided by your school, college, department, or unit, contact your local IT staff to arrange to have your access updated if needed.

 - Reconfigure devices that save your login information.
-For example, you may need to update your wireless login information or email login on your laptop or mobile device.
+For example, you may need to update your wireless login information or email login on your laptop or mobile devices.